The enduring mystique of Barnard’s Star | EarthSky.org

 Perhaps you know that, over the scale of our human lifespans, the stars appear fixed relative to one another.
 But Barnard’s Star – sometimes called Barnard’s Runaway Star – holds a speed record of sorts as the fastest-moving star in Earth’s skies.
 It moves fast with respect to other stars because it’s relatively close, only about 6 light-years away.
 What does its fast motion mean?
-It means Barnard’s Star is nearby!
-It’s only about six light-years away.
+It means Barnard’s Star is nearby, and also that it’s not moving with the general stream of stars around the Milky Way’s center.
+Instead, Barnard’s Star is merely passing through our neighborhood of space.
 Relative to other stars, Barnard’s Star moves 10.3 arcseconds per year, or about the width of a full moon in 174 years.
 This might not seem like much.
 But – to astronomers – Barnard’s Star is virtually zipping across the sky.

-Follow the links below to learn more about Barnard’s Star, which has high interest for astronomers and the public alike.
+But, of course, that’s not the only reason this star is famous!

-Barnard’s Star in history and popular culture Yerkes Observatory astronomer E. E. Barnard discovered the large proper motion of Barnard’s Star – that is, motion across our line of sight – in 1916.
+Barnard’s Star in history and popular culture.
+Yerkes Observatory astronomer E. E. Barnard discovered the large proper motion of Barnard’s Star – that is, motion across our line of sight – in 1916.

 He noticed it while comparing photographs of the same part of the sky taken in 1894 and again in 1916.
 The star appeared in significantly different positions, betraying its rapid motion.